What is Cardiology?

-Coarctoplasty is nothing but the process involved in narrowing of the aorta in adults.
+Coarctoplasty is nothing but the process involved in narrowing the aorta in adults.
 In this treatment, a self-expandable stent is implanted.
 However, pre-dilatation is carried out in balloon coarctoplasty.
-It further involves embedding of self-expandable nitinol stents using a balloon.
+It further involves the embedding of self-expandable nitinol stents using a balloon.

 Complex CABG – Pump On/Off

-Also known as an off-pump procedure, the Complex CABG – pump off process is quite similar to conventional CABG technique.
+Also known as an off-pump procedure, the Complex CABG – pump off process is quite similar to the conventional CABG technique.
 Mainly an on or off-pump CABG process balances the bloodless surgical field.
 An aortic disease precluding bypass is treated by an off-pump CABG.

 Double valve replacement